Arwadito

-Arwadito is a torrent of the Nile basin.
-Rising on the Ts’ats’en plateau of Dogu’a Tembien in northern Ethiopia, it flows northward to empty finally in Giba and Tekezé River.
+The Arwadito is a torrent of the Nile basin.
+Rising on the Ts’ats’en plateau of Dogu’a Tembien in northern Ethiopia, it flows northward to empty finally in the Giba and Tekezé River.

 Characteristics

 It is a confined bedrock river, with an average slope gradient of 149 metres per kilometre.
-The river has cut a gorge in the surrounding basalt.
+The Arwadito has cut a gorge in the surrounding basalt.

 Flash floods and flood buffering

 Runoff mostly happens in the form of high runoff discharge events that occur in a very short period (called flash floods).
 These are related to the steep topography, often little vegetation cover and intense convective rainfall.
 The peaks of such flash floods have often a 50 to 100 times larger discharge than the preceding baseflow.

 The magnitude of floods in this river has however been decreased due to interventions in the catchment.

 Physical conservation structures such as stone bunds and check dams also intercept runoff.